markonoo/astrovela-app/AURA_APP_IMPLEMENTATION.md

-# AstroVela Companion App - Implementation Summary
+# AstroVela Aura - Implementation Summary

 ## Overview
-The AstroVela Companion App is a subscription-based web application that extends the static PDF/book product with ongoing, personalized astrology content.
+The AstroVela Aura is a subscription-based web application that extends the static PDF/book product with ongoing, personalized astrology content.
 Users who purchase a PDF/book automatically receive 30 days of free access, after which they can subscribe monthly.

 ## ✅ Completed Features